Court fines and payment arrangements

 It is much more difficult to agree a payment proposal at this very late stage and furthermore, the regulation provide that the purpose of the visit by the bailiff is to ‘take control of goods’ to satisfy the amount due (including bailiff fees).

-With the above in mind we cannot stress the importance of contacting the bailiff company on receipt of the Notice of Enforcement.
-As outlined above, in most cases that we deal with, the enforcement company will readily agree a payment proposal over a period of 3 months and in exceptional cases; 6 months.
+With the above in mind, we cannot stress the importance of contacting the bailiff company on receipt of the Notice of Enforcement.

-Can I make payment to the Magistrate Court instead of the bailiff company?
+Can I pay the Magistrate Court instead of the bailiff company?

 If the purpose of making payment to the Magistrate Court is to avoid paying bailiff fees then sadly, this will not be achieved.
 We have a page here detailing the difficulty with paying the court direct.